BioMed-AI-Lab-U-Michgan/cosign/README.md

-# CoSIGN: Few-Step Guidance of ConSIstency Model to Solve General INverse Problems
+# [ECCV 2024] CoSIGN: Few-Step Guidance of ConSIstency Model to Solve General INverse Problems

 This is the official codebase for CoSIGN: Few-Step Guidance of ConSIstency Model to Solve General INverse Problems.
 We built our repository based on  [openai/consistency-models](https://github.com/openai/consistency_models).